ps-aiotap/storeloop/README.md

 ### Technical Features
 - Built with Django 4.2 LTS
 - Tailwind CSS for modern styling
-- Alpine.js for interactive UI components
+- React components for interactive UI elements
+- Alpine.js for lightweight interactions
 - CSS variables for theme customization
 - Modular architecture for easy extension
 - Optimized for performance and SEO